-However, students who do well academically may be eligible for an Honors scholarship.
+However, students who do well academically may be eligible for an Honors Program.
 This scholarship has very high requirements and students will have to take more challenging courses to retain it.
 Students may also try out for an athletic scholarship.
 Finally, students who are responsible may apply to be a Student Life Director or a Resident Assistant in their junior or senior year.
 Both of these positions come with scholarships.

 It is very important to note that scholarships do not increase after arrival.
 Students will need sponsorship for all four years!

 On-campus employment is available to international students who have a U.S. Social Security Number.
 However, student worker jobs are limited, and students cannot be guaranteed employment.
 Students who obtain a campus job can expect to earn approximately $1,500 per semester by working 18 hours per week.
 Campus jobs are often difficult to find.

 Off-campus employment is not available to international students during the first year of school.
 Off-campus employment is available only to students who receive special work authorization from the U.S. government and only under special circumstances.